-Last month's blog posed two questions.
-Is the Global Movement for a Culture of Peace growing?
+The historic challenge to the Global Movement for a Culture of Peace growing?
 And will it be able grow enough to replace the present culture of war when it crashes?
 This month's CPNN bulletin indicates that it is growing, but is it growing fast enough to deal with the world crises that are coming?